LeeSie0n/Daegu_chatolic_university_software_creative_design/README.md

-# Secure QR Code Scanner : A Solution to Prevent Qshing
+# Secure QR Code Scanner A Solution to Prevent Qshing
 Introduction
 This project is a secure QR code scanner designed to combat Qshing.

 Qshing is a combination of "QR code" and "phishing."
 It refers to attacks that steal personal and financial information through malicious QR codes.
 Due to recent incidents of Qshing-related damage, we initiated this project to provide a preventive solution.

 # Team Information
 Our team consists of
-Team Leader : Lee Ji-won
+[Team Leader] Lee Ji-won
-Team Member : Oh Na-hee
+[Team Member] Oh Na-hee
-Team Member : Lee Si-eon
+[Team Member] Lee Si-eon

 We are all computer engineering majors from Daegu Catholic University.
 The project's code and dataset are copyrighted by our team.
 If you wish to use them, please contact us in advance.